RidwanAz/Darey.io_Devops_Project/Ansible_Refactoring_Assignments_and_Imports/project_11.md

 Now we have learned how to use import_playbooks module and you have a ready solution to install/delete packages on multiple servers with just one command.

-### Step 3 – Configure UAT Webservers with a role ‘Webserver’
+### Step 3 – Configure UAT Webservers With A Role 'Webserver'
 i.
 Launch 2 fresh EC2 instances using RHEL 8 image, we will use them as our uat servers, so give them names accordingly – Web1-UAT and Web2-UAT.